 Cama and Albless Hospital:

-- The gunmen leave the hospital and ambush a group of police officers, killing six of them.
+November 26, 2008 - Outside the hospital, gunmen ambush a group of police officers and kill six of them.

 Taj Mahal Palace and Tower Hotel:

 November 26-29, 2008 - Approximately 31 people are killed in the four-day siege.